aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-10-23-rest-2-carving.md

   - 8 Pawns
 - Each piece moves differently.
 For example, pawns usually move forward one square at a time but not always.
 Kings are slow, moving just one square in any direction, but they can move two squares once in a special maneuver called "castling".
 Every piece has its own quirks.
 - Players take turns making moves, and most moves affect just one piece... but not always:
-  - Castling moves two pieces (the king and a rook) simultaneously in a way they normally couldn’t, but only if neither has moved before.
+  - Castling moves two pieces (the king and a rook) simultaneously in a way they normally couldn't, but only if neither has moved before.
-  - If a piece moves onto a square occupied by an opponent’s piece, that piece is "captured" and removed from the board.
+  - If a piece moves onto a square occupied by an opponent's piece, that piece is "captured" and removed from the board.
   - When a pawn reaches the last rank (the opposite end of the board), it must be promoted to a queen, rook, bishop, or knight, whether or not that piece was previously captured.
 In theory, a player could end up with nine queens.
-- "En passant" is a special rule that allows pawns to capture in a way that isn’t immediately obvious from just looking at the board state.
-(I’ll skip the details for now.)
+- "En passant" is a special rule that allows pawns to capture in a way that isn't immediately obvious from just looking at the board state.
+(I'll skip the details for now.)
-- The game is won when the opponent’s king is put in a position where it cannot escape capture - a "checkmate".
+- The game is won when the opponent's king is put in a position where it cannot escape capture - a "checkmate".
 - The game can also end in a draw, which can happen in several ways:
   - Repeating the same moves three (or five) times.
   - Fifty consecutive moves without a capture or a pawn move.